1871fotc/1871fotc.github.io/docs/about/information-signs.md

     - Andrew Purcell - removed, post still in place
     - Ken Hutchison - removed, post still in place
     - Peter Gaffney - removed, post still in place
-    - Robert Cribb - sign removed from the ground but located in beside grave
+    - Robert Cribb - sign removed from the ground but located beside grave
     - Sir Arthur Rutledge - sign removed from the ground but located beside grave
     - William Grene Power - sign removed from the ground but located beside grave
     - Dorothy Hawthorn - sign removed from the ground but located nearby